Trump intends to renew effort to end DACA protections for young undocumented immigrants

 The White House declined to provide any details beyond the president’s tweet.

-Trump has often seemed ambivalent about DACA recipients, known as Dreamers, lauding them at some points and declaring they are “no angels” at others.
+Trump has often seemed ambivalent about DACA recipients lauding them at some points and declaring they are “no angels” at others.
 But his administration has tried since September 2017 to end the program.
 It was implemented as an executive action by Obama in 2012 after a failed congressional attempt at comprehensive immigration reform.

 There have been several unsuccessful efforts to reach a deal on DACA.
 During the 2019 government shutdown, there was talk of an agreement between Trump and congressional Democrats to link funding for Trump’s wall at the Mexican border with permanent protections for DACA recipients, but that ultimately fell apart.